glidejs/glide/README.md

 - `style` only compiles styles into `/dist` folder
 - `script` only compiles scripts into `/dist` folder
 - `test` run tests

+##TODO
+- MOOOAR TESTS!!!1one
+- Optimizations in touch module
+- Better comments
+...

 ##Changelog
 `2.0.0` / `10.04.2015`